 Bath bombs seem to be all the rage, especially among tweens and teens.
 And who can blame them?
 Who wouldn’t love a warm, fizzy, relaxing bath after a long day?
-But from a dermatology perspective, the jury is in and we give them a thumbs down.
+But, from a dermatology perspective, the jury is in and we give bath bombs a thumbs down.

 Common bath bomb ingredients include baking soda, cornstarch, citric acid and essential oils, along with additives such as fragrance, dyes/coloring and glitter.
-Individually, they aren’t too problematic, but when mixed together and concentrated, they could cause issues for people.
+Individually, they aren’t too problematic, but when mixed together and concentrated, they could cause issues:

 - Synthetic fragrances and artificial dyes can cause skin irritation, especially for those with allergies to these ingredients and those with underlying skin conditions, such as eczema.